 When plotting the XRD spectrum, show the characteristic peaks of each matched compound (e.g., MnO and Mn3O4).

-To obtain the list of the characteristic peaks for matched compounds from the database, first right click on the pattern match spectrum, and then select “Show Pattern”.
+To obtain the list of the characteristic peaks for matched compounds from the database, first right click on the pattern match spectrum, and then select Show Pattern.
 Wait for a pop-up window to appear with all the peak information corresponding to the selected pattern.

 Select, copy and paste the desired information from that compound and plot the characteristic peaks with the measured XRD spectrum in a spreadsheet program.